WE LOVE ANSWERING YOUR QUESTIONS

 So the conclusion is that if clay significantly reduced tissue lead levels, it can’t be depositing heavy metals in those same tissues.

-Once in a while one of our customers will report a detoxing reaction when they take Pure Clay®.
+Once in a while one of our customers will report not feeling well when they take Pure Clay®.
 Because clay is so good at absorbing toxins, this doesn’t happen very often.
-But occasionally a person’s toxic load can be severe and a Herxheimer reaction (also called a “healing crisis”) occurs.
+But occasionally a person’s toxic load can cause what’s called a Herxheimer reaction.
 The most common reasons are because toxins are being released from the liver as it is cleansed, or fungus or bacteria are releasing toxins as they die off.
 During an intense weight loss program, fat cells (which store toxins) break down and release those toxins in the process.

 This toxin release can sometimes cause a person to feel like they have the flu – aching muscles, low energy and/or headache.
 Normally symptoms are very mild but they can range from mild to severe, depending upon the toxin load.
-It is important to know that this “healing crisis” is temporary, and is an indicator that your body is taking healing to the next level – the garbage is getting cleaned out and there is a new plateau coming where you’ll feel better!
+It is important to know that this is temporary, and is an indicator that your body is graduating to the next level – the garbage is getting cleaned out and there is a new plateau coming where you’ll feel better, lighter and more energized!

 No. Because Pure Clay® is mined from a vein deep below the surface of the earth, it comes out of the earth naturally pure.
 We have it tested twice during the packaging process – once when it comes out of the ground and then again after it has been packaged.
 There have never been any pathogenic microbes found in Pure Clay®.
 Clay experts have reported that USP-grade clay or those labeled “pharmaceutical grade” have been found to not work as effectively because the cleansing process removed good bacteria and other trace elements that are beneficial to the healing process.